dahrihadri/Launch-a-Kubernetes-Cluster/README.md

 ## Introduction

-In this project, you will:
+In this project, I will:
 - Launch and connect to an EC2 instance.
 - Create a Kubernetes cluster using Amazon EKS.
 - Monitor the cluster creation process using AWS CloudFormation.
 - Access and manage the cluster via the AWS Management Console.
 - Test the resilience of your Kubernetes cluster by deleting nodes and observing their automatic recovery.

-This project is part of a series aimed at taking you from zero experience to deploying a containerized application using Kubernetes.

 ---